 If you think Christmas in Vienna is all Christmas markets, you’d be mostly right.
 I felt like every corner you turn, there is a Christmas market.
 Not surprising considering there are 25 official markets and other smaller ones that are just little pop-up stands set up by local organisations such as the Rotary Club.
+European cities, big and small, are famous for the atmosphere of their magical Christmas markets and Vienna definitely lays on the holiday magic.

 The markets, large and small, are fairly crowded.
 Each market has its own coloured stalls, lights and other decorations to mark it from its competitors.